-Register Your Appliance
+Register Your

-Register your new appliance on-line- at your convenience!
+Appliance Register your new

+appliance on-lineat your convenience! www.GEAppliances.com Timely product registration

+will allow for enhanced

+communication and

-Timely product registration will allow for enhanced communication and prompt service under the terms of your warranty, should the need arise.
-You may also mail in the pre-printed registration card included in the packing material.
+prompt service under the

+terms of your warranty,

+should the need arise.

+You may also mail in the

+pre-printed registration card included in the packing material.